European Diploma in Paediatric Radiology (EDiPR)

 Eligibility to apply for the final diploma examination

 The Education committee of the ESPR must ensure that a candidate fulfils all the requirements before participating in the final examination.
-Candidates taking the examination will have to agree with the ESPRs rulings on the examination.
+Candidates taking the examination will have to comply with the ESPR’s rules on the examination.

 Eligibility will depend on the following:

 1. Certification as a radiologist.
-The candidates have to demonstrate completion of certification as a radiologist.
-Candidates must have completed their radiology training according to their local national regulations.
+The candidates have to demonstrate completion of certification as a radiologist prior to application for the final test.
+Candidates must have completed their radiology training according to their national regulations.
 Proof of completion of specialist training by the national certifying body must be submitted with the final examination application.
 Certifications must be officially translated into English.
 Auto certification is not sufficient.
 A candidate who has completed their radiology training in a non-European country, is welcome to sit the examination when this training or experience is deemed adequate by the Education Committee of the ESPR subject to satisfying all the other eligibility criteria listed below.

 2. Training and practice in paediatric radiology.
 The candidates have to present evidence of training and/or practice in the field of paediatric radiology as follows:

-b) In the absence of a formal period of training a period of observation of at least 6 months in an internationally recognised paediatric radiology centre will be accepted.
-A certificate, signed by the hosting department chairman will be required to be submitted with the final examination application.
+b) In the absence of a formal period of training a period of observation of at least 6 months is required in an recognised paediatric radiology centre like in a dedicated paediatric radiology department or in a Radiology Department of a University Hospital which accepts ESOR Scholars or officially trains residents in Paediatric Radiology.
+A certificate, signed by the hosting department chairman and the tutor in Paediatric Radiology will be required to be submitted with the final examination application.

 All documents provided should be in English (or officially translated into English).
 Auto certification is not considered sufficient.

 4. Tests prior to the final exam.
 Candidates must have attended a complete cycle of required eligible ECPR courses plus one ECPNR course.
+For the EDiPR in 2020 any successful ECPNR course will be exceptionally accepted.
+From 2021 onwards, only module I ECPNR courses will be acceptable.
 Candidates must have passed the written examination at the end of each module, four tests in total before applying for the final EDiPR examination.
-No longer than 6 years must have passed between completing the cycle of courses and sitting the final EDiPR examination.
+No longer than 6 years must have passed from commencing the cycle of courses and sitting the final EDiPR examination.

 5. English language.
 The candidate must have sufficient ability in the English language to understand the lectures, to study international literature, and to master the examination.
 Certification with regard to the language is not required.